 On April 29, 2010 CDCR submitted its final rulemaking package for the lethal injection regulations to the OAL.
 On June 8, the OAL notified CDCR that it was disapproving the regulations submitted on April 29.
 On June 11, CDCR published a second re-notice to the public addressing the issues raised by the OAL, and after accepting and responding to public comments, re-submitted its regulations on July 6, 2010.

 On July 30, 2010, the OAL notified CDCR that it had approved and certified for adoption the regulations for lethal injection.
-The rulemaking record was filed with the Secretary of State the same day.
-August 29, 2010 is the permanent effective date of the regulations.
+The rulemaking record was filed with the Secretary of State the same day to take effect with the force of law in 30 days.
+August 29, 2010, was the permanent effective date of the regulations.

 The execution of condemned inmate Albert Greenwood Brown, Jr., convicted in Riverside County of first-degree murder with the special circumstance of murder committed during a rape, was set by Riverside County Court order for September 29, 2010.
 It was rescheduled to September 30 after the governor issued a temporary reprieve to allow inmate Brown to exhaust all appeals under the law and to allow the California Supreme Court time to review lower court decisions in the various legal challenges surrounding the scheduled execution.

 On September 29, 2010, CDCR removed the scheduled execution of inmate Brown from the calendar after the California Supreme Court denied the state’s request to move the execution forward as scheduled.
 Although the State prevailed in the Court of Appeal, it could not carry out the execution until the California Supreme Court proceedings were final.
 The California Supreme Court indicated that more time was needed to review legal challenges by the involved parties.